How To Know When You Have Enough Blog Content [Video]

 Perhaps one of the more tried and true benchmarks for realizing when you have enough Inbound Marketing content is whether you can appeal to each buyer persona within your sales pipeline.
 Not to be too reductive, but quality content marketing that moves the needle regarding leads-to-sales hinges upon two important principles: audience and purpose.
 In this case, understanding the variety of audiences, you're appealing to and catering content to ensure each can be entered into an insightful, informative conversation regarding your product or service is critical.

-To put a bow on it: You speak to a family member differently than you speak with a friend or spouse, and creating content that functions on the same principles for individual buyer personas will help foster lasting, productive relationships in business, just like in life.
+You speak to a family member differently than you speak with a business partner.
+Creating content that functions on the same principles for individual buyer personas will help foster lasting, productive relationships in business, just like in life.

 Stages of the buyer's journey